Stupnikjs/scratchdb/readme.md

+i want to learn how db works

-Let's try to implement a db without any knowledge of how a db works the point is to face so issues and think how to resolve those
+Let's try to implement a db without any knowledge of how a db works

-## in firstdb im implementing a simple key value store in a text file
+first im gonna try to implement on my own a Key value db

+then a SQL